-Tasmanian-born Dr Cica is the former director and CEO of the Heidi Museum of Modern Art in Melbourne.
+Tasmanian-born Dr Cica is the former director and CEO of the Heide Museum of Modern Art in Melbourne.
 She has been widely acclaimed as one of Australia’s 100 most influential women.

-Before taking up her appointment with Heidi in 2017 Dr Cica was founding director of the Inglis Clark Centre for Civil Society at the University of Tasmania.
+Before taking up her appointment with Heide in 2017 Dr Cica was founding director of the Inglis Clark Centre for Civil Society at the University of Tasmania.

 She has been an advisor to the Tasmanian Government on cultural policy and to the Alcorso Foundation which fosters cultural exchange between Europe and Australia, and was a member of the steering committee of Arts Tasmania’s Design Island Programme.